CODING-Enthusiast9857/Chrome_Extensions/README.md

 ##This repository contains for chrome extensions.

-# ❓ what is Extension
+# ❓ What is an extension
 Extensions are software programs, built on web technologies such as HTML, CSS, and JavaScript that enable users to customize the Chrome browsing experience.

 # 📝 Steps to add chrome extension in your browser